Derikklok/For-bot/README.md

 ### Embedding the Chatbot

-The chatbot is embedded using the ChatGPT Builder plugin.
+The chatbot is embedded using the  Builder plugin.
 Below is a breakdown of the configuration:

 - **Script Source**: The script is sourced from `https://app.chatgptbuilder.io/webchat/plugin.js`.
 - **Configuration**: